psuedoEntropy/AWS/EC2/Readme.md

 - Root Device volumes are not encrypted by default.
 When launching an instance the first team, the root device can't be encrypted at any cost.
 - However you can later encrypt it using snapshots and copying image.
+- Of the EBS volume, you can only create a SnapShot